manulorente/linux-foundation-lfs101/README.md

 ![Tempfile](images/tempfiles.png)

 Certain commands (such as find) are quite capable of spewing voluminous and overwhelming amounts of output.
-To avoid this, we can redirect the large output to a special file (a device node) called /dev/null.
+To avoid this, we can redirect the large output to a special file (a device node) called `/dev/null`.
 This pseudofile is also called the bit bucket or black hole.

-All data written to /dev/null is discarded.
+All data written to `/dev/null` is discarded.
 Furthermore, write operations never return failure conditions.
-Using the proper redirection operators, it can make the uninteresting output disappear from commands that would normally generate output to stdout and/or stderr:
+Using the proper redirection operators, it can make the uninteresting output disappear from commands that would normally generate output to `stdout` and/or `stderr`:

 ```bash
 ls -lR /tmp > /dev/null